-Each member of our Audit Committee is independent under the listing standards of the NASDAQ Global Select Market and under Rule 10A-3 of the Exchange Act.
+Each member of our Audit Committee is independent under the listing standards of the and under Rule 10A-3 of the Exchange Act.
 None of the directors on our Audit Committee is or has been an employee of ours or any of our subsidiaries.
 None of our Audit Committee members simultaneously serves on the audit committees of more than three public companies, including ours.
 All members of our Audit Committee meet the requirements for financial literacy and are able to read and understand fundamental financial statements, including the company's balance sheet, income statement and cash flow statement.
-Our board affirmatively determined Mr. Brennan qualifies as an audit committee financial expert under the applicable requirements of the rules and regulations of the SEC.
+Our board will determine which member of our Audit Committee qualifies as an audit committee financial expert under the applicable requirements of the rules and regulations of the SEC.